 Love being out on the water?
 Want some special time with family or friends?
 How about a different kind of adventure this summer?
-Some floating fun...aboard a houseboat!
+Find some floating fun...aboard a houseboat!

 Several businesses rent houseboats for a couple of days or a week, on some of Minnesota's most beautiful bodies of water.
 Those who have discovered this one-of-a-kind getaway come home with great stories about life on the lake in their floating home-away-from-home.

 Voyageurs National Park at the top of the state is a beautiful, near-wilderness area, a park of mostly lakes surrounded by forest.
 The best way to explore Voyageurs is by boat, and houseboats are a comfortable option for a leisurely tour of the park, stopping in secluded bays along the way.
 Lake Vermilion and Birch Lake, also in northeastern Minnesota, are both large lakes surrounded mostly by state or national forest.
 Houseboat rentals are available on both.

 Leech Lake and the Whitefish Chain, both in resort areas of central Minnesota, are other waters where you can find houseboat rentals.
 Or, for more of a "Huck Finn" experience, cruise the waters of the Mississippi River at Lake Pepin in the southeast of the state.
 (All right, house boating is much more luxurious than a raft!)

 Houseboats come in a variety of sizes, from 30 feet or so up to 55 feet, to accommodate various group sizes, from couples to families or groups of friends.
 Sometimes, buddies rent a houseboat together for a fishing trip, or a few couples chip in for a joint vacation.
 It's also a fun option for family reunions.